RohanSinghProgrammer/Tasks-Api/README.md

    - `PORT`: The port on which the server will run.
    - `MONGODB_URI`: The connection string for your MongoDB database.
    - `JWT_SECRET`: A secret key used for signing JSON Web Tokens.
+   - `CRYPTO_SECRET`: A secret key used for Crypto.js.

 5. Start the server: